Cafe Lolo Co-Founders

 Brett Bankson began cooking professionally in 2017 instead of finishing his PhD in cognitive neuroscience at the University of Pittsburgh, and stepped fully into the restaurant industry after returning to Seattle in 2020.

-Brett spent the 2023 growing season farming at Synergy Gardens in Homer, Alaska, and the next wine harvest at Foundry Vineyards in Walla Walla.
-Most recently, Brett cooked at Three Sacks Full for two years in Seattle's Roosevelt neighborhood and began shaping a culinary practice centered on seasonal agriculture, foraging, and preservation.
+Brett’s path has taken him from the kitchen at Pittsburgh’s Fet Fisk to developing a produce-driven beverage program for Outstanding in the Field, with seasons spent farming at Synergy Gardens in Homer, Alaska, and working wine harvest at Foundry Vineyards in Walla Walla.
+Most recently, Brett cooked at Three Sacks Full in Seattle's Roosevelt neighborhood and began shaping a culinary practice centered on seasonal agriculture, foraging, and preservation.

 Outside the kitchen, Brett hangs out with his cats and plants and enjoys reading and watching films.